A PROMISING BIRD.

 A forbidden love, a terrible betrayal of Mississippi in the 1940s.
 A novel of astonishing power which plunges us into the brutality and contradictions of the Old South.

 When she discovered that her husband's firm recently acquired Henry, Laura Mc Allan understands that there will never be happy.
-Yet, wife and devoted mother, she strives to raise their
+Yet, wife and devoted mother, she strives to raise their two girls under the watchful eye of her hateful stepfather, a member of the Ku Klux Klan.

 While Mc Allan struggling to take advantage of a very fertile land, two soldiers returning from the Front: Jamie, the younger brother of Henry, as seductive and sensitive as his eldest is taciturn and withdrawn.
 Suddenly, Laura feels reborn ...